 R 4.1.1

-TODO (packages)
+See the sessionInfo.txt file for the most recent package and dependency versions used for this project.
+However, note that due to time constrains not all programs were rerun during the most recent session, so you may run into issues with backwards compatibility.
+This primarily effects the NDVI and elevation programs which take a considerable amount of time to run.

-the file “0_setup.R” will install all dependencies (latest version), and should be run once prior to running other programs.
+the file “0_setup.R” will install all dependencies (latest version), and should be run once prior to running any and all other programs.

 Stata (code was last run with version XX)